 Last Updated on

-Magnesium is a vital mineral during pregnancy.
-From resolving abating leg cramps to preventing premature uterus contractions, you need to increase magnesium intake if your prenatal diet is not providing you with the required dosage.
+When you are pregnant, you have to take special care to include many important nutrients into your daily diet, such as vitamins and minerals.
+One such vital mineral to take during your pregnancy is magnesium.
+Magnesium helps in abating leg cramps, to preventing premature uterus contractions.
+If your prenatal diet is not providing you with the minimum required dosage of magnesium, you need to increase your intake of this essential nutrient.
 Magnesium supports muscle relaxation and optimises blood pressure levels, thus making delivery less painful and pregnancy a breeze.

-Magnesium must be implemented in prenatal diets and only supplemented when there is a deficiency in mineral consumption.
-It is safe to supplement magnesium during pregnancy provided expecting mothers do not overdose or self-medicate with capsules solely.
+Magnesium must be implemented in prenatal diets, and only supplemented when there is a deficiency in mineral consumption.
+It is safe to supplement magnesium during pregnancy, provided that expecting mothers do not overdose or self-medicate with only capsules.

 18 years and below –